What is a home appraisal?

 In addition to their accreditation, appraisers should also have knowledge of and experience working in the region your home is in.
 That will help them make a more informed assessment of the home’s value.

-Why is an appraisal needed?
+Why is a home appraisal needed?

 Mortgage lenders will require a home appraisal to ensure that the home is worth what you’ve agreed to pay for it when you’re buying a new home or refinancing your existing home.